cs-ieee-ist/cs-essentials/content/topics/gdb/assembly.md

 # GDB - Assembly

+Thera are several ocasions where you need to debug at the assembler level.
+It can be, for example, to understand how the compiler is generating your code and how that code is behaving.

 ## Machine Language related commands

+Before we start going through an example, we need to introduce some Assembly related commands:

 | Command | Short version | Description |
 | ------- | ------------- | ----------- |